tutorial

 $ yarn local-install

-In the Studio desktop app, open your app settings – you'll now see mySceneUpdateConverter appear in the list of installed extensions:
+In the Foxglove desktop app, open your app settings – you'll now see mySceneUpdateConverter appear in the list of installed extensions:

 Connect to your data source, and add a 3D panel to the layout.
 Once you toggle on the detected_objects topic in the panel's settings, you should see your custom SceneEntity messages visualized in the scene: